Emergency Planning in Moray

 Moray Council Emergency Planning Arrangements

-The Unit produces and maintains emergency plans in conjunction with the Emergency Services and other agencies to address specific potential emergencies.
+Emergency Planning staff produce and maintain emergency plans in conjunction with the emergency services and other agencies, to address specific potential emergencies.
 These include:

 - Care for People Affected by Emergencies

 - Coastal Pollution Oil Spill Plan